 The best treatment product for ground contact wood

-If you want to keep your ground contact deck in good shape, you must make sure that all of its pieces are treated with a high-quality sealant or preservative.
+If you want to keep your ground contact deck in good shape, you must make sure that all of its pieces are treated with a high-quality preservative + sealant.
 But, there are many options for treating wood for ground contact.

 Tips on applying treatment to ground contact wood